 In 3, and the remake of 2, his robot clones can magichange into a fist weapon (With two rocket punch special attacks), while his true Prinny self magichanges into a gun that can shoot rocket punches.

-Lady X uses this as a Finishing Move in Rumble Roses, but it doesn't look nearly as cool as you'd think.
+Lady X uses this as a Finishing Move in Rumble Roses, but it doesn't look nearly as cool as one might expect, knocking her opponents across the ring despite being so slow-moving that they should be able to stop it cold with just one fingertip.

 Robot Alchemic Drive: Vavel's a big remote-controlled homage to Mazinger Z, so it stands to reason it would have its own version of the Rocket Punch, called "Assault Knuckle"

-V (Game Boy) replaced the usual Mega Buster with this as its charged attack.
-Megs can also do this in 6 with the Rush Power Adapter.
+Mega Man V (Game Boy) replaced the usual Mega Buster with this as its charged attack.
+Megs can also do this in Mega Man 6 with the Rush Power Adapter.

 In Mega Man Battle Network, by using an arrow combination as he activates the Guts Punch chip, Rock can transform it into the Rocket Guts Punch.
 The combination, of course, is down, down-right, right.
 Gutsman himself enjoys using the Rocket Guts Punch at higher versions.
 In the anime, Rock uses the Rocket Guts Punch as his primary weapon when in Guts Soul (in Battle Network 4, he can only do the Guts Punch).
 Also possible a Program Advance consisting of selecting Guts Punch, Ice Fist and Dash Attack, (in that order) to fire a stream of fists straight ahead, while time is frozen.